-New areas of the property were mapped, prospected and rock grab sampled.
+New areas of the property were mapped, prospected and rock grab sampled during the summer of 2018.
 Zones of hydrothermal breccia were discovered in the diorite approximately one kilometer north of the main E-W mineralized corridor.
-These zones also appear to trend E-W and are similar in appearance to the gold-bearing breccias to the south.
+These zones also appear to trend E-W and are similar in appearance to the goldbearing breccias to the south.
 Bedrock grab samples confirmed a new a cluster of gold anomalies associated with these breccias, including 2.88 g/t Au.
 Ground VLF consisting of five lines, totaling 10 km of geophysical surveying has been completed.
-Two strong VLF anomalies were delineated, one of which is approximately 200m south of the target E-W corridor.
+Two strong VLF anomalies were delineated, one of which is approximately 200 m south of the target E-W corridor.